 By the early 1980s Fiji Airways had been known as Air Pacific for over a decade but was losing money with its strategy of being a pan-Pacific airline.
 The Fijian government bought out other shareholder governments in 1984 and the carrier reorganised itself accordingly.
 I've discussed this early phase of Air Pacific's existence in a previous blogpost including the service of their BAC One-Elevens:

-In late 1983 Air Pacific began long-haul operations for the first time when it wet-leased N821L to operate from Nadi to Honolulu.
-The route continued onto Los Angeles from Hawaii but with a Western callsign.
+In September 1983 Air Pacific began long-haul operations for the first time when it wet-leased N821L to operate from Nadi to Honolulu.
+The route continued onto Los Angeles from Hawaii, but with a Western callsign.
 Dubbed ‘Project America’ the service was not a success.
 The route was cancelled after 14 months but with debts of over $20 million the airline was forced to enter into a partnership with Qantas in 1985.
-It was a good idea as by 1986 it was back in the black again but rather than utilising DC-10s for its regional routes Air Pacific instead began to lease Qantas 747s.
+This partnership left no room for the Douglas product.

 I'm Richard Stretton: a fan of classic airliners and airlines who enjoys exploring their history through my collection of die-cast airliners.
 If you enjoy the site please donate whatever you can to help keep it running: